대수다양체

 Čech Cohomology

 Intuitively, Čech cohomology \(\check{H}^i(X, \mathcal{F})\) is a tool that measures the failure of gluing local information.
-That is, \(\check{H}^0(X, \mathcal{F})\) is exactly the global section space, and \(\check{H}^1(X, \mathcal{F})\) tells us how much the process of gluing local sections together to obtain a global section fails.
+That is, \(\check{H}^0(X, \mathcal{F})\) is precisely the global section space, and \(\check{H}^1(X, \mathcal{F})\) tells us how much the process of gluing local sections to obtain a global section fails.
 To define this rigorously, we begin with the following.

 Definition 3 Given a topological space \(X\), an open cover \(\mathcal{U} = \{U_i\}_{i \in I}\), and a sheaf \(\mathcal{F}\), fix an arbitrary total order \(<\) on \(I\).
-Then the Čech complex \(C^\bullet(\mathcal{U}, \mathcal{F})\) of this data is defined as follows:
+Then the Čech complex \(C^\bullet(\mathcal{U}, \mathcal{F})\) of this data is defined as follows.

-\[\check{C}^p(\mathcal{U}, \mathcal{F}) = \prod_{i_0 < \cdots < i_p} \mathcal{F}(U_{i_0} \cap \cdots \cap U_{i_p})\]Here, the coboundary map \(d: \check{C}^p \to \check{C}^{p+1}\) is defined by the formula
+\[\check{C}^p(\mathcal{U}, \mathcal{F}) = \prod_{i_0 < \cdots < i_p} \mathcal{F}(U_{i_0} \cap \cdots \cap U_{i_p})\]The coboundary map \(d: \check{C}^p \to \check{C}^{p+1}\) is defined by the formula

 \[(d\alpha)_{i_0 \cdots i_{p+1}} = \sum_{k=0}^{p+1} (-1)^k \alpha_{i_0 \cdots \hat{i_k} \cdots i_{p+1}}\vert_{U_{i_0}\cap \cdots \cap U_{i_{p+1}}}\]where \(\hat{i_k}\) means omitting the index \(i_k\).